FN-FAL113/cs2-server-picker/README.md

   - CS2 and Deadlock servers utilize same server relay addresses.
 Although I haven't tested it, there is a high chance it will work for deadlock and some reddit posts have recommended this app, give it a shot 😉.

 ## 📔 To Do
-- Rewrite using C# WPF or multi-platform with Avalonia (still finding motivation and time)
+- Rewrite the whole app in C# with Cross Platform Support (Windows, Linux, Mac)
+  - Currently being developed (WIP)
+  - Will be released when this repo reaches 512 stars as a milestone
+  - Thank you for your support :)

 ## 💡 Contributors
 - @Mohamad82Bz (for testing out the app on EU Servers and providing necessary details)